Free and Low Cost Ways to Market and Promote Your Book - theWritersSite. Writers have never had more ways of receiving feedback on their writing.

 Writing groups have proliferated online and some sites have thriving communities dedicated to helping their members improve and achieve their writing goals.
 Online writing workshops offer the convenience of getting crits on your work without having to leave the comfort of your home.
 At the same time, "real world" writing workshops continue to proliterate and do well.
-Free and Low Cost Ways to Market and Promote Your Book - theWritersSite
+What Does That Writing Rejection Letter Really Mean?
 Nobody likes to be rejected.

 Anything that makes you want to consume and entire bucket of ice cream in one sitting must have serious psychological implications.
 While it’s tempting to give up on a piece of writing after a rejection or two, that isn’t always the best course of action.
 Many writers automatically think the worst when they receive a rejection.
-Types of Rejection What Does That Writing Rejection Letter Really Mean?
+Types of Rejection.
+Poets & Writers | From Inspiration to Publication.
+5 editor’s secrets to help you write like a pro.
 I do a lot of copyediting, both of books and advertising collateral.

 I’ll let you in on a secret that still surprises me, although I’ve seen it hundreds of times now.
 If you looked at the raw work of most professional writers, you’d be pretty underwhelmed.
 Professional writers get work because they hit their deadlines, they stay on message, and they don’t throw too many tantrums.
 Some pros have a great writing voice or a superb style, but as often as not, that gets in the way.